-I ask your prayers for peace; for goodwill among nations; and for the wellbeing of all people.
+I ask your prayers for peace; for goodwill among nations; and for the well-being of all people.
 Let us pray for equity, mutual regard, and peace.

-I ask your prayers for all who seek to practice their spirituality, and live more nearly according to their values.
+I ask your prayers for all who seek to practice their spirituality, that they may find God and follow the path of Life.
 Let us pray for us all.